robertovg/robertovgGatsbyjs/src/posts/2019-07-01-writing-scripts-as-frontend-with-es6-and-jest.md

 So also the point of this "exercise" was not only to resolve it but with some restrictions to learn something in the way.

 * I wanted unit tests.
-* I wanted to use modules and last es6 syntax not just (it was execute inside node, so I knew it was going to be a pain point).
+* I wanted to use modules and last es6 syntax not just (it was executed inside node, so I knew it was going to be a pain point).
 * Register it to npm register so anyone can use it in the future or by anyone else.
 * And of course publish it in Github, so maybe someone can use it or make modifications to it in the future.